 A word of caution: you'll probably want to make sure that your words don't fall into the hands of others.
 It can even feel therapeutic to rip up your piece of paper once you have reached the end of your 'drama dump'!

-You will be following the clean listening speaker guidelines above as you 'drama dump' what is on your mind at the present moment.
+You will be following the mindful listening speaker guidelines above as you 'drama dump' what is on your mind at the present moment.

 You can choose whether you use pen and paper or voice recording to capture your thoughts.